SNES-Dev/SNES-Dev/README.md

 # SNES-Dev
 Library for creating SNES Homebrew in C, C++, and Rust. llvm and gnu toolchains supported

+If you wish to discuss this project, you can join the Discord Server: <https://discord.gg/2T6ZUeRJPu>

 ## License

 Copyright (C) 2020  Connor Horman